-They prove that gender is driven by sexuality: feminine boys who want men become sexy girls to seduce them.
+Transsexuals prove that gender is driven by sexuality: feminine boys who want men become sexy girls to seduce them.
 It’s that simple.
 They prove that the accommodationist ‘New Gay Man’ model is at best not universal and most likely a complete sham.

-As poor old Jim Fouratt said fifteen years ago, in what now seems like a plaintive wail in the wilderness, trannies will destroy the New Gay Man and his entire way of life.
+As poor old Jim Fouratt said, in what now seems like a plaintive wail in the wilderness, trannies will destroy the New Gay Man and his entire way of life.
 They show the New Gay Man up as the socio-political device that it is, and a good thing too.
 Most feminine gay ‘men’ would be far better hitting the hormones, growing their hair and getting a boob job, than persisting with their pretence of masculinity.
 Why should they suppress their natural sexuality to suit someone else’s political agenda?

-Ladyboys and transsexuals affirm straight sexual roles
+Ladyboys and transsexuals affirm conventional sexual roles

 Indeed, many men in stable relationships with transsexuals are so because they desire partners who are happy to play conventional roles.
 As the feminist movement has evolved into female supremacism, men have become disinclined to accept the bargain on offer, of being a doormat in exchange for occasional sex.
 Ladyboys are just as keen on sex as men are and they provide a desirable, practical alternative to entitled women.
 After all, they want you to put them on a pedestal, to hold open doors for them and to protect them.
-It is hardly an inconvenience for someone, whose entire life is focussed on being a sex object, to be treated as one.
+It is hardly an inconvenience for someone, whose entire life is focussed on being successful as woman, to be treated as one.

 The supply of sex